Phase diagram of the single-flavor Gross--Neveu--Wilson model from the Grassmann corner transfer matrix renormalization group: Summary and outlook

 A striking difference between the phase structure obtained from the CTMRG and that predicted by the large-$N_{f}$ analysis is that the Aoki phase disappears in the strong-coupling region, terminating at finite critical couplings.
 However, the phase structure obtained from the Grassmann CTMRG seems to be more natural in the sense that in the strong-coupling regime, where the four-fermion interaction term dominates the action, the contribution from the kinetic term becomes negligible, and the lattice theory is expected to be trivially gapped.
 The recent prediction based on ’t~Hooft anomaly matching at $M=0$ suggests that the parity symmetry is broken for any value of $g^{2}$ in the $N_{f}=1$ GNW model~\cite{Misumi:2019jrt}, which is expected to be valid only in the vicinity of the continuum limit.
 Our numerical analysis instead treats the system purely as a lattice model and suggests that the large-$g^{2}$ region lies far outside the domain where the continuum description applies.

+Recently, Grassmann CTMRG has also proven useful for quantitatively characterizing the ground-state phase diagram of the one-dimensional Hubbard model~\cite{Kong:2026}.
+It would therefore be interesting to apply this approach to more general interacting fermionic systems that host novel quantum states in one dimension.
 As future work, it is interesting to investigate the phase structure of the multi-flavor GNW model using the Grassmann tensor networks~\cite{Akiyama:2023lvr} and to clarify how the critical coupling separating the Aoki and trivial phases evolves as the number of flavors is increased, in particular, whether it is pushed further into the strong-coupling regime.
 Identifying the phase inside the two lobes for $N_{f}=2$ could also be an interesting direction for future study.